ThiagoBfim/github-features/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug issue template
-description: This template is used for bugs and problems
+about: This template is used for bugs and problems
 ---

 ## Issue Type